SAP-archive/teched2021-DEV161/exercises/exB/README.md

 This concludes this exercise.

 ## Summary
 We have connected our app to our CAP API and tested it succesfully.
-We also checkk the data retrieval logic.
+We also cchecked the data retrieval logic.

 Continue to - [Exercise C](../exC/README.md)